redhat-cip/dci-openshift-agent/samples/libvirt_to_bridge/README.md

 - Shutdown and undefine the libvirt networks baremetal and provisioning
 - Create new baremetal and provisioning networks using the 2 new nics
 - Define and start the libvirt networks baremetal and provisioning
-- Setup the Jumpbox network to do NAT
+- Setup the Jumphost network to do NAT
 - Restart dnsmasq on the jumphost
 - boot the provisionhost back up.